xinsun1/Genetic_load_pipeline/genetic_load_rhino.md

  - 4. only transversion
  repeat 3. except using only transverion
  - 5. exclude maf> 0.5
  repeat 3. except remove SNPs with MAF > 0.5.
-This is a stupid decision.
-Should include these SNPs by polarize the ancestral state as the the major allele.
+This is a lazy decision.
+A bit complicated to re-generate the reference sequence by polarize the ancestral state as the major allele and then re-do the snpEff anntation.
+Not a problem for other methods, e.g. phyloP.

 ``` bash